 Best Value Seats at Wrigley Field

 Cubs tickets are often difficult to get, simply because of the fact that they play in Wrigley.
 The fan base in Chicago is die-hard, they bleed Cubbie blue, and most games are packed to the rafters.
 Winning the 2016 World Series made the prices go up even more but its worth it to experience a baseball game in Wrigley.
 Its a religious experience.

-Generally the toughest tickets are Opening Day, White Sox, Cardinals, and any weekends in the summer.
+Generally, the toughest tickets are Opening Day, White Sox, Cardinals, and any weekend in the summer.
 If you are planning your first trip to Wrigley Field, remember that it gets very cold in the shade.
 I have been to games where people in the bleachers had their shirts off and people in the shade were wearing Snuggies.
 Wherever you end up in the stadium, find out if you will be in the sunshine and dress accordingly.
-They don't call it the “Windy City” for nothing!
+They don’t call it the “Windy City” for nothing!
 If you really hate being cold and are coming to a game in October, here’s a tip: there is heat underneath the scoreboard in centerfield!

-One thing worth mentioning; if you buy tickets in the bleachers you need to be scanned in and out in order to access the main part of the stadium (to do more exploring and walking around).
-You'll also need to enter through the bleacher gate in center field, or you can enter through other stadium gates and walk through the concourses to get out to the bleachers.
+One thing worth mentioning, if you buy tickets in the bleachers you need to be scanned in and out in order to access the main part of the stadium (to do more exploring and walking around).
+You can enter through the main bleacher gate in center field, or you can enter through other stadium gates and walk through the concourses to get out to the bleachers.

 Another thing about Wrigley field is the potential of obstructed views.
 Much like Fenway Park, the old stadiums have those big steel beams blocking the views of fans in the grandstand.
-Before you buy the tickets - ask.
-Places like SeatGeek or StubHub are usually pretty upfront about obstructed views
+Before you buy the tickets – ask.
+Places like Ticket Network or StubHub are usually pretty upfront about obstructed views.

 Where To Stay While Visiting Wrigley Field